-The Greeks associated Leo with the Nemean lion – the beast killed by Heracles during the first of his twelve labours.
-As the story goes, the Lion lived in a cave in Nemea, a town located to the South-West of Corinth in Greece. the Lion is said to have been sired by the dog Orthrus and the monster Typhon – or to be the offspring of Selene, the Moon goddess.
+In Greek Mythology, Leo was thought of as the Nemean lion – a fearsome beast who was killed by Heracles during the first of his twelve labours.
+As the story goes, the lion lived in a cave in Nemea, a town located to the South-West of Corinth in Greece. the lion is said to have been sired by the dog Orthrus and the monster Typhon – or to be the offspring of Selene, the Moon goddess.

 This fearsome beast terrorised the land, killing all who dare venture near him.
-Not only was he fiercer, larger and stronger than other lions, but he also had the added advantage of possessing a skin which was impervious to metal, stone and wood.
+Not only was he fiercer, larger, and stronger than other lions, but he also had the added advantage of possessing a skin that was impervious to metal, stone, and wood.

-Heracles could not kill the Lion with arrows, so he trapped the Lion in its cave, grappled with the beast, and eventually choked it to death.
-He used the Lion’s claws to cut off its pelt, and then wore the pelt as a cloak, complete with the Lion’s head.
-The cloak protected Heracles, and made him appear even more fearsome.
+Heracles could not kill the lion with arrows, so he trapped the lion in its cave, grappled with the beast, and eventually choked it to death.
+Afterward, Heracles used the lion’s sharp claws to cut off its pelt, which he then wore as a cloak – along with the lion’s head.
+The cloak made Heracles appear even more terrifying and offered him protection.

 Additional myths and cultural perceptions of Leo the Lion

-Babylonians knew the star Regulus as ‘the star that stands at the Lion’s breast,’ or ‘the King Star’.
+In Babylonian culture, Regulus was known as ‘the star that stands at the lion’s breast,’ or ‘the King Star’.

 Archaeological evidence suggests that Mesopotamians had a constellation similar to that of Leo as early as 4000 BCE.